fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

 at the quantile of interest (so-called sparsity function \[6\]).
 This value must be estimated from the data (e.g., by kernel estimate, see
 <https://www.rdocumentation.org/packages/quantreg/versions/6.1/topics/summary.rq>
 for all options implemented in *quantreg*).
-Otherwise, the standard error must be estimated directly via a bootstrap.
+Alternatively, the standard errors can be also estimated directly via a bootstrap.

 We use two methods mentioned explicitly in \[6\], the Hendricks–Koenker sandwich and the Powell sandwich.
-We also include pairs bootstrap estimate of standard errors and pairs cluster bootstrap (clustering by **Area_Locality**). <br/>
+We also include pairs bootstrap estimate of standard errors and pairs cluster bootstrap (to account for the fact that observations from the same locality **Area_Locality** may be correlated). <br/>

 ``` r
 summary(model_med_simple, se = 'nid') # Hendricks and Koenker estimate